 Core Terms & Field Signals

-LPWS and DKWS use specific words to keep recognition, contribution, carrying capacity and practical exchange understandable.
+LPWS and DKWS use specific words to keep recognition, contribution, Carrying Capacity and practical exchange understandable.

 Some words describe the structure.